 Kwiziq community member

 why do you use que sometimes and not others in yr examples

-This relates to:Conjugate croire in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate croire in Le Présent (present tense)"

 21 March 2018